|Previous Names||Coburg Lodge|

 In this chapter I will discuss Symes’s work on the Killiney estate of his grandfather, Robert Warren.
-Between 1838 and 1859 he did major alterations to the Warren house, Loftus Hill and designed two houses, a church and several lodges, all executed in the local granite.
+Between 1838 and 1859 he did major alterations to the Warren house, Loftus Hill (now Killiney Castle) and designed two houses, a church and several lodges, all executed in the local granite.
 They form a collection of unique buildings which give an important picture of Symes’s early work, at its best.
 In 1848 Symes exhibited a model of this estate and its houses at the Royal Dublin society.
 This no longer exists but we do have a map of the estate in 1857 which is a useful guide to Symes’s Killiney work.

 In 1838 Symes exhibited plans of ‘a villa, now erecting at Brighton Cliff, at the south side of Killiney Hill, for Robert Warren Esq.’ at the Royal Hibernian Academy.
 These plans were for Mount Eagle, one of Symes’s earliest works on the estate.
 In 1843 he exhibited a model of Mount Eagle, also at the Royal Hibernian Academy.
 The following year, he exhibited the model at the exhibition of manufactures at the Royal Dublin Society and was awarded a silver medal.
 This wooden model and another, executed in stone, still survive at Mount Eagle.